 15,000 doses of Sputnik V arrive in PH

-The delay in the delivery of Sputnik V is said to be due to “ongoing upgrades and latest developments” on the vaccine, have deferred the second dose schedule in various local government units.
+The delay in the delivery of Sputnik V, said to be due to “ongoing upgrades and latest developments” on the vaccine, have deferred the second dose schedule in various local government units.

 Subscribe to our daily newsletter

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.